February 28, 2017

 Example 1.
 Tom owed $15,000 on a personal loan from his bank.
-He receives a tax refund of $5,000; in a last ditch effort to get debt relief, he pays the $5,000 to the bank for the loan.
-Forty days later, he files Chapter 7.
-The trustee will sue the bank to recover the $5,000, because Tom is presumed to have been insolvent; the payment was made within 90 days before he filed his bankruptcy; the payment was on an antecedent debt; if Tom had not paid the bank and had filed Chapter 7, the bank would have received less than $5,000; and the payment was over $600.
+In a final attempt to get ahead, he used a $5,000 tax refund to pay the bank for the loan.
+40 days later, he filed Chapter 7.
+The trustee sued the bank to recover the $5,000, because Tom is presumed to have been insolvent; the payment was made within 90 days before he filed his bankruptcy; the payment was on a preexisting debt; the bank would have received less than $5,000 in a Chapter 7 case; and the payment was over $600.

 Example 2.
 Jennifer's mother loaned her $10,000 in 2009.
 In 2011, Jennifer received a bonus at work and repaid her mother in full.
-Less than a year later, in 2012, Jennifer is unemployed and files Chapter 7.
-Jennifer's trustee can sue Jennifer's mother for the $10,000 payment if the trustee can prove that Jennifer was insolvent at the time of the transfer and that Jennifer's mother would have received less than $10,000 in Jennifer's bankruptcy case if Jennifer had not made that payment.
+Less than a year later, Jennifer lost her job and filed for Chapter 7.
+The trustee sued Jennifer's mother for the $10,000 payment and won after proving that Jennifer was insolvent at the time of the transfer and that Jennifer's mother would have received less than $10,000 in Jennifer's bankruptcy case if Jennifer had not made the payment.